burakiscoding/go-book-rent-api/README.md

 # Go Book-Rent-App

 This is a REST API project.
 Main functionality is to rent books.
-It can be used in libraries.
 This project is developed in Go.

 ## Project Features